-There are many things that you can learn and do such as card making, jewelry making, cooking, decorating, knitting, sewing, scrapbooking, coloring, drawing etc. What about singing, dancing, baking, gardening, flower arrangement, learning a new language, playing a musical instrument or a sport that is suitable for you?
+There are many things to learn and do such as card making, jewelry making, cooking, decorating, knitting, sewing, scrapbooking, coloring, drawing, etc. What about singing, dancing, baking, gardening, flower arrangement, learning a new language, playing a musical instrument, or a sport suitable for you?

 You see, it’s not limited to just crafting.

 We normally do our best to be cheerful and optimistic no matter what.
 But, there are also times when we feel down, unmotivated and melancholy.
 Well, this is life as we all deal with all sorts of things, people, and challenges.

 I know… you may not want to do anything at all, especially when you feel upset.
 Why not just spend a few minutes looking at your beautiful crafty stuff and see if you can come up with some gorgeous projects?
 You will feel so much better.